 Can clear aligners help correct an overbite?
 While the short answer is yes, in this blog, our Comox dentists explain what overbites are and how clear aligners might be able to help treat them.

-An overbite (also referred to as a deep bite) is when your upper front teeth overlap with your lower front teeth.
-While most people have at least a little overbite (where the upper teeth extend over the bottom teeth by 2 to 4mm), it becomes an issue when it starts to cause problems such as wear on your teeth or jaw pain.
+An overbite (also known as a deep bite) is when your upper front teeth overlap with your lower front teeth.
+While the majority of people have at least a small overbite (where the upper teeth extend over the bottom teeth by 2 to 4mm), it turns into a problem when it begins to cause problems such as wear on your teeth or jaw pain.

 This starts to happen where the normal 2 to 4 mm is extended to 4 to 6mm or greater, at which point the condition will need correction.
 You might hear your dentist describe overbites in terms of percentage.
 A range of 5 to 25 percent is ideal.

 The vertical nature of an overbite distinguishes it from an overjet, which is horizontal and causes the upper teeth to protrude past the bottom teeth at an angle.
 But with an overbite, there's no angle as the upper teeth remain straight or downward.

 When the upper teeth significantly come down over the bottom teeth, it's best to have this condition treated in order to prevent chips in teeth, excessive wear, or cracking.

 The most common cause of overbites is when the lower jaw is just a bit smaller than the upper jaw, so the lower teeth rest behind the upper teeth and move downwards as wear on your teeth occurs.
 You’ll notice more gum tends to show on your upper teeth, and your upper front teeth are situated slightly lower than the teeth beside them (canines, or upper side teeth).

 Patients can develop overbites if they had a tongue-thrusting habit or were allowed to suck on an object - usually a thumb or pacifier - for too long as a child.